 Do not use other workers' phones, desks, offices, or other work tools and equipment, when possible.
-If you must, disinfect between use.

 Maintain regular housekeeping practices, including routine cleaning and disinfecting of surfaces, equipment, and other elements of the work environment.
 Choose cleaning chemicals with Environmental Protection Agency (EPA)-approved disinfectant labels with claims against emerging viral pathogens.
 Products with EPA-approved emerging viral pathogens claims are expected to be effective against SARS-CoV-2 based on data for harder to kill viruses.
 Follow the manufacturer's instructions for use of all cleaning and disinfection products (e.g., concentration, application method and contact time, PPE).